-5 things to know about Marc Newson, Jony Ive’s longtime design partner
+Jony Ive’s design partner Marc Newson once designed a $300K samurai sword

 This week, famed designer Jony Ive announced he’s leaving Apple to start his own design firm.
 But he’s not doing it alone.

-Ive is teaming up with his long-time friend and Apple colleague Marc Newson, a renowned designer in his own right, to start the design agency LoveForm.
+Ive is teaming up with his long-time friend and Apple colleague Marc Newson, a renowned designer in his own right, to start the design agency LoveFrom.
 Newson joined Apple in 2014 after spending years designing high-end luxury products, like $565 fountain pens and $1.5 million speedboats.
 His career may offer clues to the types of projects that Ive’s new firm may pursue.
 Here’s five things you should know about Newson.

 He’s designed everything from airplane lounges to futuristic jetpacks to samurai swords